rmhcovid/screentool/README.md

 - Automated email to clinicians with clinical note for the medical record (capable of being copy and pasted into electronic health records)
 - Generates Work Clearance certificate
 - Generates Quarantine certificate
-- Work certificate for people swabed
+- Work certificate for people swabbed
 - Work certificate for people in quarantine
 - Logging of people who are swabbed
 - On completion of screening all patients are sent a Public Health message with [10 tips to prevent the spread](https://www.dhhs.vic.gov.au/sites/default/files/documents/202003/Reduce%20your%20risk%20of%20coronavirus_Poster.pdf).